Mz123N/CoronaVirus_WebScraping/README.md

 WebScraping Covid-19 data and automate to send email to myself every 7:59pm.

-To keep updated with the Covid-19 situation
+To keep updated with the Covid-19 situation.
+Try practicing basic Git commands using my own project